 We are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Our staff members however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 We have staff trained by the NHS in Youth Mental Health First Aid.
+We also have a trained Mental Health Professional from Murray Hall who works with pupils, parents and staff to support individuals who have been identified as being in need of support who have requested support.
+This facility is available one a week for a full day, on Monday's within the Academy.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that our staff members are aware of how these children's experiences can impact on their mental health, behaviour and education.
 If staff have a mental health concern about a child that is also a safeguarding concern, this will be shared with the DSL with a view to referring to appropriate agencies following the referral procedures.
 We also note the DfE's advice and guidance on Mental Health and Behaviour in Schools.